Why practise inclusive leadership?

 Even more importantly, however, is that by having these individuals absent from the workforce, there is an important element of creativity, perseverance and diversity missing from much of today’s work environment.

 Ironically, this does not have to be the case.
-In fact, studies have shown professionals with disabilities continually demonstrate higher productivity, greater company loyalty, and fewer absences than their colleagues without disabilities.
-Most companies could do a great deal more to capitalize on effectively capitalizing on this valuable asset.
+In fact, studies have shown professionals with disabilities continually demonstrate higher productivity.
+They show greater company loyalty and have fewer absences than their colleagues without disabilities.
+Most companies could do a great deal more to effectively capitalise on this valuable asset.

-Yet, many organizations have concerns around potentially hidden costs as well as fears related to productivity.
+Yet, many organizations have concerns about potentially hidden costs as well as fears related to productivity.
 It is natural for people to reject what, at one level or another may seem different.

-So how, then, do we move beyond our personal fears to tap into and harness these powerful resources that are our disposal and would do much to enhance the company’s bottom line?
+So how, then, do we move beyond our personal fears?
+How do we to tap into and harness these powerful resources that are our disposal?
+It’s clear these would do much to enhance the company’s bottom line.

 Do you remember how difficult it was to call a potential employer about a job opportunity?
 For those with speech impediments or other obvious disabilities, this can create a barrier that is difficult to move through.
 Training hiring managers and human resource professionals on ways to appropriately engage in conversations around the topic of disability to create a culture of inclusion can be valuable.

-Developing mechanisms and protocols allow employees to self identify and request physical accommodations to make their work more productive.
-According to the Offices on the ADA, upwards of 80% of accommodations are less than $500, and 20% cost nothing at all.
-Technological devises, including video conferencing now have many built-in applications that make them more accessible to users of all types of abilities.
+Develop mechanisms and protocols which allow employees to self identify.
+In this way, they can request physical accommodations to make their work more productive.
+According to the Offices on the ADA, upwards of 80% of accommodations are less than $500.
+20% cost nothing at all.
+Technological devises, including video conferencing, now have many built-in applications that make them more accessible to users of all types of abilities.